 Alex de Kock Photography

 Alex de Kock (1951) studied photography at the Foto Academie in Rotterdam and at the FotoCoaches in The Hague.
-Since 2015 he has also started filming, where his interests lies in the short documentary.
+Except his impressionistic work he is interested in documentary pictures, especially of Eastern Europe.

 "I was always interested in images but found later in life only the space to combine my work in business with a photography program.
 Through my training I became increasingly fascinated by all the opportunities that working behind the camera entails."

 His documentary work is dedicated to the weaker people and his connection with Eastern Europe was enlighted by his Ukranian mother.

 In contrary to his documentary work Alex' creative work is without any social aspect.